-Item A - If you owned qualified agricultural property during the tax year beginning in 2005, or were a partner in a partnership that owned qualified agricultural property during the tax year beginning in 2005, mark an X in the Yes box.
+Item A - If you owned qualified agricultural property during the tax year beginning in 2007, or were a partner in a partnership that owned qualified agricultural property during the tax year beginning in 2007, mark an X in the Yes box.

 Qualified agricultural property includes land and land improvements located in New York State that are used in agricultural production.
 It also includes structures and buildings that are located on the qualifying property that are used or occupied to carry out agricultural production.
 Structures or buildings used as residential property by any of the executive officers of the corporation are not considered qualifying agricultural property for the purposes of the credit.
-Qualified agricultural property also includes land set aside or retired under a federal supply management or soil conservation program.
+Qualified agricultural property also includes land set aside or retired under a federal supply management or soil conservation program or land that at the time it becomes subject to a conservation easement, as defined under Tax Law section 210.38, met the other requirements for qualified agricultural property.
 Qualified agricultural property purchased under a land sales contract is considered owned by the buyer if (1) the buyer is obligated under the land sales contract to pay the school district property taxes on the purchased property, and (2) the buyer is entitled to deduct those taxes as a tax expense for federal income tax purposes.
 Accordingly, the buyer, if an eligible farmer, is entitled to claim the credit (subject to the credit limitation based on income).
 A land sales contract, commonly referred to as an installment land contract, is an agreement to transfer land ownership in exchange for a series of principal and interest payments.
 The seller does not transfer formal title to the property to the buyer until all or a certain number of payments are made.
 In addition to an installment land contract, a land sales contract may also be referred to as contract for deed, bond for deed, conditional sale of real estate, contract for sale of land, and land contract.
 A lease with an option to purchase type arrangement is not a land sales contract.

-Agricultural production means those activities discussed under engaged in the business of farming on the front page.
+Agricultural production means those activities discussed under engaged in the business of farming on page 1.